peterbarnett03/influxdb3_plugins/downsampler/README.md

 -   **event_time**: Timestamp of the log event (with nanosecond precision).
 -   **trigger_name**: Name of the trigger that generated the log (e.g., `my_scheduler`).
 -   **log_level**: Severity level of the log entry (`INFO`, `WARN`, `ERROR`, etc.).
--   **log_text**: Message describing the action, status, or error encountered by the plugin.
+-   **log_text**: Message describing the action, status, or error encountered by the plugin with task_id.

 ## Setup, Run & Test